sfl0r3nz05/DistributedBchFWArchIoT/Implementation/README.md

 - This repository needs a previous instalation of docker and docker compose.
 - Node and npm also need to be installed for development purposes.
 - The repository is currently tested against the hyperledger fabric test network, which has to be installed in case you have not any other network installed.
 - Finally you need access to an IPFS (private) network.
+A single Docker contained node is being used in development.

 The contents of [FabricScripts](./fabricScripts/) can be placed in (your hyperledger installation path)/fabric-samples/test-network to help to reduce time when setting up the test network, installing and updating the chaincode.